Healthelicious Foods Text Logo

 I was told by a girl who helps me out at the expos I attend that the minimum pay rate is now $28.05 an hour.
 Adding all other costs on top of that (workers comp, holiday pay, public holidays, sick days etc.) is about 30%.
 A business needs to charge out at least double if not 5 times the rate it pays its staff to cover rent, electricity etc. etc. etc.

 But for this exercise let’s say I am a philanthropist and don’t need to make a profit, just cover costs.
 If I factor my costs at $36.46 an hour ($28.05 x 1.3), then twenty minutes of time costs $12.15.
-That plus the $7.95 postage is $20.10.
-So minimally I am subsidising a posted article by ten cents rather than making a huge profit on it.
-To more properly cover the employee charge out rate solely with the shipping and handling charge that fee should more appropriately be $30.
+That plus the $7.95 postage and the cost of the box!
+Add another 50 cents and the total is $20.60.
+So minimally I am subsidising a posted article by sixty cents rather than making a huge profit on it.
+To more properly cover the employee charge out rate solely with the shipping and handling charge that fee should more appropriately be $40.

 So anything over a kilo, where the postage rate is more like $14 to Eastern states, let alone WA, I am going backwards at the rate of $6 an order, even charging $20 for shipping and handling.